All Episodes

 So we ran in there.

-Some people were hiding in the porta potties.
+Some people were hiding in the port-a-potties.

 I thought they were on the festival grounds.

-We're on the festival grounds, so our first instinct was just to run, scatter.
+So our first instinct was just to run, scatter.

 So we jumped over a fence there and got out.

-And you know, well, listen, the whole city's in our thoughts and prayers.
+Well, listen, the whole city's in our thoughts and prayers.

-Uh your real name is Mike West.
+Your real name is Mike West.

-So I think we could probably share.
+So we could probably share.

 Remember Mike and the Mad Dog in New York, right?